 Learn how to ride the bus in a few easy steps:

 Arrive at your bus stop at least 5 minutes early.
-Listed on the sign are route(s) that serve the bus stop.
-Wait near the sign or the curb where the operator can see you.
+Check the sign for the route(s) that serve the bus stop.
+Wait near the sign or the curb where the bus operator can easily see you.

-Be ready to board with exact fare or a valid ticket, transfer receipt, pass or Clipper Card.
+Be ready to board with exact cash fare or a valid ticket, pass or Clipper Card.
 Cash and tickets can be deposited into the farebox on board the bus.

 As the bus approaches, check the route number above the windshield to make sure it’s the line and destination you want.
 Signal the operator that you wish to board by waving your hand and making yourself visible.

 Stay back from the curb and wait until the bus comes to a complete stop.
-If you need to use a boarding ramp or lift, just ask the operator.
+If you need to use a boarding ramp, just ask the operator.

 Along the route, we’ll announce and post on the bus interior display the next major stops and intersections.
 If you’re not familiar with the area, you can ask the operator to announce your destination.